 But for reasons that have been reasoned to death, SET-WORD! doesn't error on null assignments, it just unsets the variable.
 That's firm now.
 No going back on it for Beta/One.
 Re-read the post if you need to.

 It thus seems to make sense that SET of a WORD! would do what a SET-WORD! would do, and not error.
-And GET returning a null seems okay, since most routines don’t take NULLs as input.
-If you really want to check something is not null you can do that on the result…e.g. ensure any-value! get word, or the shorter really get word.
-(Still looking for a better name on that one.)
+And GET returning a null seems okay, since most routines don't take NULLs as input.
+If you really want to check something is not null you can do that on the result...e.g. non null get word.

 So there'd seem to be no need for a refinement... except...